 You don’t need to buy much tech either, although for more complex tasks you may want to splash out on a few more gadgets to make your Christmas tree even smarter.

-Read on to find out how you can make your own smart Christmas tree to wow your guests this festive season.
+Read on to find out how you can make your own smart Christmas tree to wow your guests and family this festive season.

 Make your Christmas tree lights turn on when Santa delivers his presents

 One particularly cool thing you can do is make your Christmas tree lights turn on when your Christmas presents are out for delivery.
-While Santa doesn’t email to let you know when he’s dropping off gifts, Amazon, Ebay and other online stores do.
+While Santa doesn’t email to let you know when he’s dropping off gifts, the likes of Amazon, Ebay and other online stores do.

 By using an internet-connected power switch, such as the Belkin WeMo Switch, you can turn devices on and off using an app on your phone.
 Buy one of these, then plug your Christmas tree lights into it, and hey presto – you now have internet-controlled Christmas decorations!

-And the fun doesn’t stop there – you can use the IFTTT (formally If This Then That) app to create rules that will turn on the smart plug – and therefore the Christmas tree lights – when a certain trigger is detected, in this case an email from Amazon saying your parcels are out for delivery.
+And the fun doesn’t stop there.
+You can use the IFTTT (If This Then That) app to create rules that will turn on the smart plug – and therefore the Christmas tree lights – when a certain trigger is detected, in this case an email from Amazon saying your parcels are out for delivery.

 The process for doing this is very simple, thanks to IFTTT’s easy to grasp process of building rules: you set the trigger (If) and then the action you want to take (then that) – so in this case the rule would be 'if you get an email from firstname.lastname@example.org, then turn on the Wi-Fi Smart Plug'.